 We are conducting a three-year study on pollution of surface and groundwater in farms treated with biosolids from wastewater treatment plants (WWTPs) containing polyfluoroalkyl substances (PFAS).
+This study is funded by The Foundation for Food & Agriculture Research (FFAR).

 PFAS comprise a group of over 4000 chemicals that are used in a wide range of industrial applications and represent a risk to human health.
 They are often found in high concentrations in WWTP discharge and sludge .
 About 50% of the 7 million tons of WWT sludge produced nationally is applied in farms as a source of organic matter and nutrients.
 WWTPs are critical to keeping the nation’s waters clean.
 Processed solid waste material is a residual of wastewater treatment, and the byproducts labeled biosolids are characterized as treated, tested, and determined safe for land application.
 While rich in organic matter and nutrients, WWTP sludge and biosolids can contain heavy metals, pathogens and other pollutants which are regulated.
 Some of these contaminants are removed or destroyed during processing, however current treatment technologies do not remove PFAS.
 To date, the US EPA has not limited PFAS in biosolids or developed a standard for determining safe levels.